pulse2percept/pulse2percept/README.rst

 pulse2percept: A Python-based simulation framework for bionic vision
 ====================================================================

-By 2020 roughly 20 million people will suffer from retinal diseases such as macular degeneration or retinitis pigmentosa, and a variety of sight restoration technologies are being developed to target these diseases.
+By 2020 roughly 20 million people will be affected by retinal diseases such as retinitis pigmentosa and age-related macular degeneration, and a variety of sight restoration technologies are being developed to target these diseases.

 Retinal prostheses, now implanted in over 500 patients worldwide, electrically